 $275 to $375 (USPTO Filing Fee) Government filing fees apply per mark, PER class of goods or services.
 Filing fees are charged when your application is filed with the USPTO.

-Click here to learn more about Brandings® Trademark Search & Application Service<.
+To learn more about the Brandings® Trademark Search & Application Service Click here.